kubernetes/kops/docs/cli/kops_delete.md

 ## kops delete

-Delete clusters, instancegroups, instances, keypairs, or secrets.
+Delete clusters, instancegroups, instances, or secrets.

 ### Synopsis

-Delete Kubernetes clusters, instancegroups, instances, keypairs, and secrets, or a combination of the before mentioned.
+Delete Kubernetes clusters, instancegroups, instances, and secrets, or a combination of the before mentioned.

 ```
 kops delete -f FILENAME [--yes] [flags]